Command line options

 Options Default Description

--s, --scalars=<array_name> Specify an array to Color with if present in the file.
-If no array_name is provided, the first in alphabetical order will be picked if any are available.
+-s, --scalar-coloring Enable scalar coloring if present in the file.
+If --coloring-array is not set, the first in alphabetical order will be picked if any are available.

 Use --verbose to recover the usable array names.